 While we have not experienced any such claims to date, actual or claimed defects in the products we supply could result in our being named as a defendant in lawsuits asserting potentially large claims.
 We may be potentially liable, in significant amounts, and face significant harm to our reputation if an aircraft, medical or automotive part, component or accessory or any other aviation, medical or automotive product that we have sold, produced or repaired fails due to our fault, in whole or in part, or if an aircraft or automobile for which we have provided services or in which their parts are installed crashes, and the cause can be linked to those parts or cannot be determined.
 A similar risk arises in connection with sales of our products to customers in the aerospace industry to the extent that the parts produced by those products do not function properly and are responsible for damages.
 Our commercial contracts generally contain product warranties and limitations on liability and we carry liability insurance in amounts that we believe are adequate for our risk exposure and commensurate with industry norms.
-While we intend to monitor our insurance coverage as our business continues to grow, claims may arise in the future, and that insurance coverage may not be adequate or available to protect our consolidated company in all circumstances.
-Additionally, we might not be able to maintain adequate insurance coverage for our business in the future at an acceptable cost.
-Any liability claim against us that is not covered by adequate insurance could adversely affect our consolidated results of operations and financial condition.
+While we intend to monitor our insurance coverage as our business continues to grow, claims may arise in the future, and that insurance coverage may not be adequate insurance coverage for our consolidated company in all circumstances.
+Additionally, we might not be able to maintain adequate insurance could adversely affect our consolidated results of operations and financial condition.
 Finally, any liability claim against us may cause harm to our brand, reputation and adversely impact our business.